|

 geothermal areas and, as you can see, numerous

 earthquakes.
-The city of Napier, about 20km
+The city and port of Napier was

-2009 just off South Island, moving ZL about 30
+South Island, moving ZL about 30 cms closer to

 You can easily make out three major SW/NE fault